Psychological health key terms

 poor workplace relationships

 interactions in the workplace that may be harmful.
-These interactions can start with low-intensity incivility, for example, sarcasm, mocking or social exclusion, and, if unaddressed, can escalate into more damaging interactions such as bullying, violence or aggression.
+These can start with low-intensity incivility.
+If unaddressed, they can escalate into more harmful interactions.

 remote or isolated work